History of science: Copernican heliocentrism

+Copernican heliocentrism is the astronomical model developed by Nicolaus Copernicus and published in 1543.
+This model positioned the Sun near the center of the Universe, motionless, with Earth and the other planets orbiting around it in circular motions, modified by epicycles, and at uniform speeds.
+The Copernican model challenged the dominant geocentric model of Ptolemy, which had placed Earth at the center of the Universe.
+16th-century astronomers believed that Copernicus' elimination of the equant was his chief achievement but his model never displaced Ptolemy's, which only fell out of favor 70 years later after Galileo's telescopic observations of 1610.

 Scientific Revolution and birth of New Science

-Galileo Galilei, father of modern science.

 The Scientific Revolution of the 16th and 17th centuries in Europe marked a sharp break with the natural philosophy that had preceded it.
 The New Science that emerged departed from previous Greek conceptions and traditions, was more mechanistic in its worldview and more integrated with mathematics, and was obsessed with the acquisition and interpretation of new evidence.
-The Scientific Revolution is a convenient boundary between ancient thought and classical physics.
+The Scientific Revolution is a convenient boundary between ancient thought and modern science.
 While the period is frequently said to have begun in 1543 with the printings of De humani corporis fabrica (On the Workings of the Human Body) by Andreas Vesalius and De Revolutionibus (On the Revolutions of the Heavenly Spheres) by Nicolaus Copernicus, the SN 1572 supernova has also been suggested as its beginning.
 The period culminated with the publication of the Philosophiæ Naturalis Principia Mathematica in 1687 by Isaac Newton, representative of the unprecedented growth of scientific publications throughout Europe.

-Planets and orbits

-The heliocentric model revived by Nicolaus Copernicus was followed by the model of planetary motion given by Johannes Kepler in the early 17th century, which proposed that the planets follow elliptical orbits, with the Sun at one focus of the ellipse.
-In Astronomia Nova (A New Astronomy), the first two of the laws of planetary motion were shown by the analysis of the orbit of Mars.
-Kepler introduced the revolutionary concept of planetary orbit.
-Because of his work astronomical phenomena came to be seen as being governed by physical laws.
+Modern astronomy

+Galileo reported in the Starry Messenger (1610) that he saw at least ten times more stars through the telescope than are visible to the naked eye.

+Tycho Brahe's unprecedentedly accurate astronomical observations in the late 16th century and Galileo Galilei's early 17th-century telescopic observations combined to turn astronomy into the first modern science.
+Galileo's observations ended a millennium of pre-modern astronomical orthodoxy while Johannes Kepler used Brahe's data to discover that planets have elliptical, not circular, orbits and develop the laws of planetary motion.
+Because of Kepler, astronomical phenomena came to be seen as being governed by physical laws.

+Calculus and Newtonian mechanics